Tayruh/sadako/README.md

 ## mop
     It's no wonder you didn't see the mop at first.
-Only the head of it manages to escape the darkness thanks to the smallest ray of light of escaping the masked windows.
+Only the head of it manages to escape the darkness thanks to the smallest ray of light escaping the masked windows.
     + {take_mop} [Take]
         [:& $.on_floor = false:]
         Laying on your side, you reach out as far as you can and manage to grab the head of the mop.
 You pull it towards yourself.